This Web Page is Memory

 October 1958

-At Gilfach my grandparents did
+At Gilfach my grandparents did not

-lived in a double fronted Victorian villa (“Oak Cottage”) 200 yards away.
+a double fronted Victorian villa (“Oak Cottage”) 200 yards away.
 This was scarcely any more luxurious.
 Electricity was confined to the downstairs

 rooms, so I went up to bed by candlelight (logic decreed that as one only slept